nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/microsoft-sql-server.md

 ## Recovery Model

 A recovery model is a database property that controls how transactions are logged, whether the transaction log requires (and allows) backing up, and what kinds of restore operations are available.
-Three recovery models exist: `simple`, `full`, and `bulk_logged` (see more details at [http://msdn.microsoft.com/en-us/library/ms189275.aspx](http://msdn.microsoft.com/en-us/library/ms189275.aspx)).
+Three recovery models exist: `simple`, `full`, and `bulk_logged`.
+For more information, visit  [Recovery Models (SQL Server) on Microsoft Documentation ](https://docs.microsoft.com/en-us/sql/relational-databases/backup-restore/recovery-models-sql-server?view=sql-server-2017).

 By default, recovery model is `full`, so you can get performance issues.
 You may want to change to the `simple` model if this is the case, but please consult your database administrator first.